 When summer hits, would you rather enjoy your pool or stress over its maintenance?
 Unfortunately, too many people think taking care of their pool is much harder than it actually is, and they suffer high repair costs as a result.
 Instead, by following just a few simple steps, you can easily save money on pool maintenance.
-This short guide by Shasta Pools and Spas should help teach you a few of these measures that truly anyone can start implementing today.
+This short guide by Shasta Pools should help teach you a few of these measures that truly anyone can start implementing today.

 Makes sense, right?
 You’d be surprised at how much money people could actually start saving if they diligently monitored their water features (i.e. waterfalls, jets, lights, etc).
 Of course, the main reason to install water features in your pool is to provide that little bit of extra flare and personality to your yard, but if you seriously want to save money on pool maintenance, try to turn them off as much as possible, especially if you’re not near the pool.
 You’ll start to see the energy savings almost at once.

 This is another one of those small, simple additions that can save you a lot of money.
 Pool covers are pretty cheap, and you can rest assured knowing that making your money back on the investment is easy.
 While also keeping leaves and other foreign bodies out of your pool, a good cover helps to naturally regulate the temperature of your pool and keep it warm.
 This gives your pool’s heater and temperature regulators the opportunity to take it a little easier, allowing them to last longer and expend much less energy.
 So if you don’t already own a pool cover, get one today.